Musallam Bseiso: Biography

 In 1948, he worked as a war correspondent in the Jordanian, Iraqi and Egyptian fronts after the cessation of hostilities under an armistice on May 15, 1948.
-Bseiso attended the meetings that followed the truce (between the Israelis and representatives of the Jordanian and Egyptian armies), in his capacity as an assistant war correspondent to the famous journalist John Roderick (of the Associated Press).
-He then worked as a reporter at the HQ of the Arab News Agency (Reuter) in Cairo.
+Bseiso attended meetings that followed the truce (between the Israelis and representatives of the Jordanian and Egyptian armies), in his capacity as an assistant war correspondent to the journalist John Roderick (of the Associated Press).
+He then worked as a reporter at the HQ of the Arab News Agency (Reuter) in Cairo, Egypt.

-While working in Palestine in 1948, Bseiso was the first to deliver (broadcast/announce/cover) the news about the assassination of Count Folke Bernadotte (the United Nations Security Council’s mediator in the Arab-Israeli conflict of 1947-1948), who was assassinated in Jerusalem by the Israeli extremist group Lehi), while pursuing his official duties and meeting with the Israeli side, after he had already met with the Jordanian side.
+While working in Palestine in 1948, Bseiso delivered (broadcast/announce/cover) the news about the assassination of Count Folke Bernadotte (the United Nations Security Council’s mediator in the Arab-Israeli conflict of 1947-1948), who was assassinated in Jerusalem by the Israeli extremist group Lehi), while pursuing his official duties and meeting with the Israeli side, after he had already met with the Jordanian side.
 That same year, Bseiso had also worked for 2 months with the Arab News Agency (Reuter) in Cairo, and happened to be the first journalist to enter the Interior Ministry’s building in Cairo 1 hour after the assassination of the Prime Minister of Egypt at the time, Mahmoud Fahmi an-Nuqrashi.
 Bseiso saw an-Nuqrashi’s dead body in front of the elevator at the ministry, and also saw the assassin (a student from the faculty of veterinary medicine at the University of Fouad I).

-In 1949, when the first military coup in the Arab region took place (led by Husni al-Za’im), Bseiso went to Damascus for just one week, and realized through his contacts with some journalist friends that the coup had been covered and planned by "Tapline Petroleum" company and that Husni al-Za’im was chosen to lead the takeover.
-Bseiso then returned to Amman to work at the "al-‘Urdun" newspaper, (which was owned by the late Khalil Nasr, Abu Anis), working with other journalists, including the late Khairi Hammad.
+In 1949, when the first military coup in the Arab region took place (led by Husni al-Za’im), Bseiso went to Damascus, Syria, for just one week, and realized through his contacts with some journalist friends that the coup had been covered and planned by "Tapline Petroleum" company and that Husni al-Za’im was chosen to lead the takeover.
+Bseiso then returned to Amman to work at the "al-‘Urdun" newspaper, (which was owned by the late Khalil Nasr, Abu Anis), working with other journalists.